shivangjhalani/shivangjhalani.com/content/Projects/Low-Level/8-bit CPU on an FPGA.md

 | b_load    | Load a value from the bus into B                        |
 | adder_sub | Subtract the value in B from A                          |
 | adder_en  | Put the adder’s value onto the bus                      |

 Instruction execution in the SAP-1 CPU proceeds in a fixed sequence of six **stages**, each lasting one clock cycle (Stage 0 to Stage 5, then repeating).
 A 3-bit **stage register** tracks the current stage, incrementing with each clock tick and resetting to 0 after Stage 5.
 Stage transitions occur on the negative clock edge to ensure control signals are ready for the next positive edge.

 The **opcode** from the **Instruction Register (IR)** is sent to the **controller**.
 Based on the opcode and the current execution stage, the controller generates 12 **control signals**.
 These signals are bundled into a single 12-bit value for cleaner handling.
 Different instruction stages assert specific control signals to perform various operations.

 The SAP-1 supports four instructions:
-- **LDA $X (0000):** Loads the value at memory address $X into register A.
+- **LDA X (0000)**: Loads the value at memory address X into register A.
-- **ADD $X (0001):** Adds the value at memory address $X to register A and stores the result in A.
+- **ADD X (0001)**: Adds the value at memory address X to register A and stores the result in A.
-- **SUB $X (0010):** Subtracts the value at memory address $X from register A and stores the result in A.
+- **SUB X (0010)**: Subtracts the value at memory address X from register A and stores the result in A.
-- **HLT (1111):** Stops program execution.
+- **HLT (1111)**: Stops program execution.

 The first three stages are common to all instructions and handle instruction fetching:
 - **Stage 0:** The **Program Counter (PC)**'s value (the address of the next instruction) is placed on the bus, and this address is loaded into the **Memory Address Register (MAR)**.